kalsim/neuralnets/README.md

 # neuralnets
-Contains a fully functional neural network capable of image recognition.
+My implementation of a neural network capable of image recognition written without libraries.